upstage-org/upstage_backend/README.md

 It will start three docker containers: MongoDB, Postgresql, Mosquitto.

-## Setup Instructions for your Application Server: Upstage, Upstage Event Capture, Upstage Email (optional)
+## Setup Instructions for your Application Server: UpStage, UpStage Event Capture, UpStage Email (optional)

 ```sh
 ./initial_scripts/setup-your-domain.sh
 ```
-Choose option 2 to set up the App server, which serves Upstage-specific Back End and Front End code.
+Choose option 2 to set up the App server, which serves UpStage-specific Back End and Front End code.

-This will configure and start three "app" containers: Upstage, Upstage-Event, Upstage-Stats.
+This will configure and start three "app" containers: UpStage, UpStage-Event, UpStage-Stats.
 Note that  this script is interactive, and will prompt you to copy certain things.

 ## Setup Instructions for your Application Server also running the Front End:

-The Front End code for Upstage runs on the same server as the application code, and comes from this repository:
+The Front End code for UpStage runs on the same server as the application code, and comes from this repository:

 ```
 https://github.com/upstage-org/upstage_frontend.git